Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 Figure 4: Cumulative forward log return curves for the strongest individual signals on SPY.

-The consistent finding across all three studies (Bollinger Bands, SMA-200, comprehensive benchmark) is the same:
+The consistent finding across all three sub-studies (Bollinger Bands, SMA-200, comprehensive benchmark) is the same:

 Markets mean-revert when sufficiently oversold.
-Trend-following signals do not predict returns.
+Trend-following signals do not predict returns at daily chart horizons.

-Keltner Channel lower touch — 7 survivors.
+Seven survivors.
 When price touches the lower Keltner band (2 ATRs below EMA-20), the next 20 days on SPY produce +141 bps (d = 0.31).
 The signal also works on QQQ and GLD.
-This may outperform RSI because Keltner bands adapt to volatility rather than using a fixed 14-period momentum window.
+KC may outperform simple RSI because Keltner bands adapt to realized volatility rather than using a fixed momentum window.

-OBV vs. its SMA — 8 survivors.
-When OBV is below its moving average (selling pressure in volume terms), subsequent 20-day SPY returns are +99 bps (d = 0.22).
+Eight survivors.
+When OBV is below its moving average (volume is on the selling side), subsequent 20-day SPY returns are +99 bps (d = 0.22).
 When OBV is above its SMA, returns are −99 bps (d = −0.22).
-This is the most consistent indicator across time, suggesting that volume-price divergence carries real information about near-term mean reversion.
+Volume-price divergence carries real information about near-term mean reversion — and it’s the most consistent indicator in the study by survivor count.

-MFI < 20 — only 1 survivor, but the largest effect size in the entire study: d = 0.461 on SPY at 1-day horizon, +54 bps.
-The Money Flow Index (a volume-weighted RSI) fires rarely — only 76 times in 20 years — but when it does, the 1-day forward return is exceptional.
-Low sample size hurts Bonferroni survival across other variants.
+Only one survivor, but the largest effect size in the entire study: d = 0.461 on SPY at 1-day horizon, +54 bps.
+The Money Flow Index fires rarely — only 76 times in 20 years — but when it does, the 1-day forward return is exceptional.
+Low sample size limits Bonferroni survival across other variants.

 - ROC: 0 survivors.
 Rate of change is noise.

 - ADX: 1 marginal survivor, d = 0.139.
-Trend strength, as measured by ADX, does not predict returns with enough consistency to be actionable.
+Trend strength does not reliably predict returns.

 The Mean-Reversion vs. Trend-Following Divide